mavryk-network/flexmasa/README.md

 kernel should be originated.

-You can confirm that the smart-rollup-node has been initialized and see relevant rollup info with the smart-rollup-node's config with the `smart_rollup_info` command.
+You can confirm that the smart-rollup-node has been initialized and see relevant rollup info from the smart-rollup-node's config with the `smart_rollup_info` command.

 ``` default
 $ docker exec my-sandbox "$script" smart_rollup_info